Image Colorization: A Survey and Dataset: Single-Image Deep Colorization

 Ci~\etal~\cite{ci2018user} proposed an end-to-end interactive deep conditional GAN (CGAN)~\cite{mirza2014cgan} for the colorization of synthetic anime line arts.
 The system operates on the user hints and the grayscale line art.

 The discriminator is conditioned on the local features computed from a pre-trained network called Illustration2Vec~\cite{saito2015illustration2vec}.
 The generator adopts the architecture of U-Net~\cite{ronneberger2015u} that has two convolution blocks and the local feature network at the start.
-Afterward, four sub-networks with similar structures are employed, each of which is composed of convolutional layers at the front followed by ResNeXt blocks~\cite{xie2017aggregated} with dilation and sub-pixel convolutional (PixelShuffle) layers.
-Each convolutional layer utilizes LeakyReLU as activation function, except the final one where $TanH$ activation is employed.
-The discriminator, on the other hand, is inspired by the architecture of SRGAN~\cite{ledig2017photo}; however, the basic blocks are replaced from the earlier mentioned generator to remove dilation and an increased number of layers is used.
+Afterward, four sub-networks with similar structures are employed, each of which is composed of convolutional layers at the front, followed by ResNeXt blocks~\cite{xie2017aggregated} with dilation and sub-pixel convolutional (PixelShuffle) layers.
+LeakyReLU serves as the activation function for each convolutional layer, except the final one, which employs $TanH$ activation.
+On the other hand, the discriminator is inspired by the architecture of SRGAN~\cite{ledig2017photo}; however, the basic blocks are replaced from the earlier mentioned generator to remove dilation, and an increased number of layers is used.

 The generator employs the perceptual and adversarial losses, and the discriminator combines Wasserstein critic and penalty losses.
 The ADAM~\cite{kingma2014adam} optimizer is employed with $\beta\textsubscript{1}=0.5$, $\beta\textsubscript{1}=0.9$ and a batch size of four.